 How to Set a Different Start Day for Your Calendar in iOS 8 on iPhone and iPad:

-- Scroll down and under the Calendars label, tap on Start Week on
+Step #3.
+Scroll down and under the Calendars label, tap on Start Week on.

-- You can select your favorite day as the start of the week.
+Step #4.
+You can select your favorite day at the start of the week.

 Also check out: How to Change Default Calendar on your iPhone